shubham1501/Movie-App/README.md

 ## Steps For Running This App:

-Step 1: Unzip the folder and move to the folder using
+Step 1: Clone the project and move to the folder using

 cd movie-app/